-Knitting Classes, Crochet Classes, Weaving Classes, Hand-Spinning & Specialty Classes
+Knitting Classes, Crochet Classes, Weaving Classes and Hand-Spinning Classes

-We teach in very small group sessions, featuring highly individualized expert level instruction.
-Our focus is on helping you have fun, at your own pace, while mastering fundamentals for a lifetime of enjoyment.
+We teach in very small group sessions, featuring highly individualized, knitting, crochet and weaving instruction taught by experts in knitting, crochet and weaving.
+Our focus is on helping you learn, while having fun, at your own pace, while mastering fundamentals for a lifetime of enjoyment.

-Taking a class at the Raging Wool entitles you to ongoing, free, expert-level support from your instructors after completing your classes.
-There is never a request too small or too big for us to help you!
+Taking a class at the Raging Wool entitles you to ongoing, free, expert-level support from our on-staff instructors after completing your classes.
+Every staff member in the shop is an experienced instructor.
+There is never a request too small or too big for us to assist you with.

 Click on the courses below for class descriptions, pricing and scheduling.

 - Beginner Socks Class

 - Advanced Socks Class

 - Fixing Big Boo-Boo's